-Alex Hollingsworth joined O’Neill as an assistant professor in 2015.
-He completed his Ph.D. and master’s in economics at the University of Arizona.
-At the undergraduate level, Hollingsworth studied quantitative economics and diplomacy and foreign affairs at Miami University in Ohio.
+Alex Hollingsworth is an associate professor at the O’Neill School of Public and Environmental Affairs at Indiana University.
+Before arriving at IU in 2015, Hollingsworth completed his Ph.D. and master’s in economics at the University of Arizona and studied quantitative economics and diplomacy and foreign affairs at Miami University in Ohio.